camaraproject/Governance/documentation/API-onboarding.md

 In parallel, the API proposal is formally registered in CAMARA by adding it to the [CAMARA API overview list](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md) The WG chair creates a new line in the table and fills in API family name, API family owner, API family proposal registration date, the link to the application template and the supporters for it.

-NOTE: Supporting an API proposal means that the supporting company must provide at least 1 (one) Maintainer at the time of the subgroup creation.
-This applies not only to the new API proposals but also for those Scope Enhancements in which the creation of a new "child" repository is required.
+NOTE: Supporting an API proposal means that the supporting company must provide at least 1 (one) Maintainer at the time of the Sub Project creation.
+This applies not only to new API proposals but also for those Scope Enhancements of a Sub Project in which the creation of a new repository is required.

 ## TSC decision on API proposal